grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 The above example demonstrates how to return a different link `path` based on which plugin the dashboard panel is using.
 If the clicked-upon panel is neither a timeseries nor a piechart panel, then the configure function returns `undefined` and the link isn't rendered.

-_Note: The context passed to the `configure` function is bound by the `placement` the link is inserted into.
-Different placements contain different contexts._
+_Note: The context passed to the `configure` function is bound by the `extensionPointId` the link is inserted into.
+Different extension points contain different contexts._

 ## Add an onClick event handler to a link